MaxvanHaastrechtUU/MaxvanHaastrecht.github.io/_pages/about.md

 Read about my publications, teaching, talks, and more.
 For more information on my research, see my [Utrecht University](https://www.uu.nl/medewerkers/MANHaastrecht) page and the website of the [GEIGER project](https://project.cyber-geiger.eu/).

 My work is what I do, but it doesn't always reflect who I am.
-Michel de Montaigne once said: <i>I quote others only in order the better to express myself.<i/> So, to give you some sense of what I find interesting and important, here are some quotes by others that express who I am.
+Michel de Montaigne once said: <i>I quote others only in order the better to express myself.<i/>

+So, to give you some sense of what I find interesting and important, here are some quotes by others that express who I am:

 <i>Humility is not thinking less of yourself, but thinking of yourself less.<i/> - C.S.
 Lewis